w3scout/contao-googlebusinessreviews-bundle/README.md

 ## About
 A Contao bundle that displays Google My Business reviews (*).

-### Notice: this bundle is still under construction!

 ## Installation
 Install [composer](https://getcomposer.org) if you haven't already, then enter this command in the main directory of your Contao installation:
 ```sh